joshcrain/joshcrain.io/notes/2023/web-components-display-contents.md

 description: "The CSS property display: contents; can help layout CSS grids using web components."
 date: 2023-06-22
 ---
 Every once in a while I surprise myself with a solution so simple I kick myself for not seeing it sooner.
-Today was that day.
+Today was one of those days.

 About a year ago I delved into the world of web components.
 Web components are a great way to group functionality (including other components) in a modular and compartmentalized way.
 Web components have proven an effective and powerful tool but I have also found myself struggling to do basic things.
 One such problem is that web components must render a host element.
 Most of the time this is not a problem except when the HTML or CSS layout expects a particular structure.